 Private equity investments can range from partnerships investing in a real estate venture to high-risk, high-reward investments in start-ups.
 It all depends on when you plan to retire and how you want to diversify your portfolio.

-Private equity opportunities are commonly formed when raising capital for:
+Private equity investments are commonly formed when raising capital for:

 Private start-up company stock